-Figure 31.
-Timing Diagram for Read/Write Operation with DIN as an Input/Output (i.e., Mode 1)
+Figure 33.
+Timing Diagram for Read/Write Operation with DIN as an Input/Output (i.e., Interface Mode 1, SM1 = SM2 = 0)

-Figure 32.
-Timing Diagram for Read/Write Operation with DIN as an Input/Output and SYNC Input Tied Low (i.e., Interface Mode 1)
+Figure 34.
+Timing Diagram for Read/Write Operation with DIN as an Input/Output and $\overline{SYNC}$ Input Tied Low (i.e., Interface Mode 1, SM1 = SM2 = 0)

-Mode 2 (3-Wire SPI/QSPI Interface Mode)

-This is the DEFAULT INTERFACE MODE.
+Mode 2 (3-Wire SPI/QSPI Interface Mode) This is the DEFAULT INTERFACE MODE.

-In Figure 33 below we have the timing diagram for interface Mode 2 which is the SPI/QSPI interface mode.
-Here the \$\overline{SYNC}\$ input is active low and may be pulsed or tied permanently low.
-If \$\overline{SYNC}\$ is permanently low, 16 clock pulses must be applied to the SCLK pin for the part to operate correctly, otherwise with a pulsed \$\overline{SYNC}\$ input a continuous SCLK may be applied provided \$\overline{SYNC}\$ is low for only 16 SCLK cycles.
-In Figure 33 the

-$\overline{\text{SYNC}}$ going low disables the three-state on the DOUT pin.
-The first falling edge of the SCLK after the $\overline{\text{SYNC}}$ going low clocks out the first leading zero on the DOUT pin.
-The DOUT pin is three-stated again a time t{12} after the $\overline{\text{SYNC}}$ goes high.
-With the DIN pin the data input has to be set up a time t_7 before the SCLK rising edge as the part samples the input data on the SCLK rising edge in this case.
-If resetting the interface is required, the $\overline{\text{SYNC}}$ must be taken high and then low.
+In Figure 35 below we have the timing diagram for Interface Mode 2 which is the SPI/QSPI interface mode.
+Here the $\overline{\text{SYNC}}$ input is active low and may be pulsed or tied permanently low.
+If SYNC is permanently low 16 clock pulses must be applied to the SCLK pin for the part to operate correctly, and with a pulsed SYNC input a continuous SCLK may be applied provided SYNC is low for only 16 SCLK cycles.
+In Figure 30 the SYNC going low disables the three-state on the DOUT pin.
+The first falling edge of the SCLK after the SYNC going low clocks out the first leading zero on the DOUT pin.
+The DOUT pin is three-stated again a time $t{12}$ after the $\overline{SYNC}$ goes high.
+With the DIN pin the data input has to be set up a time, t7, before the SCLK rising edge as the part samples the input data on the SCLK rising edge in this case.
+The POLARITY pin may be used to change the SCLK edge which the data is sampled on and clocked out on.
+If resetting the interface is required, the SYNC must be taken high and then low.